-Watch Prince George Adorably Skip Into a Car at Eugenie's Wedding
+Prince George Makes a Cute Getaway After Eugenie’s Wedding

 Someone seems happy about the royal wedding!
 Or rather, that it's over.

 Prince William and Kate Middleton's eldest son Prince George, 5, served as a page boy at his dad's cousin Princess Eugenie's wedding to Jack Brooksbank on Friday.
 After the ceremony, George was filmed adorably skipping into a parked car that he would ride in duringn the processional.
-A video of the moment, posted by the U.K.'s Sky News, went viral.
+A GIF of the moment, posted by the U.K.'s Sky News, went viral.

 His little sister Princess Charlotte, 5, served as a bridesmaid at the wedding and stole the show with her own adorable antics.